-Here the last arrow is the restriction of equivariance to the subgroup $\vp\subset\mathbb{G}_m$ of $p^{th}$ roots of unity.
-The fixed point set $Gr_G^\vp$ is a disjoint union of partial affine flag varieties; we will restrict attention to the component\footnote{We note that none of the preceding theory is affected by restricting attention to a component of $Y$.} containing $p\mathbb{X}_\bullet(T)$.
-This component, which we denote by ${}^pGr_G$, is easily seen to be isomorphic to $Gr_G$, embedded in the following way:
+The fixed point set $\calGr_G^\vp$ is a disjoint union of partial affine flag varieties (see \cite[1.3]{RicheWilliamsonSmith}).
+Noting that none of the theory developed in this paper is affected by restricting attention to a component of the fixed point variety, we restrict our attention to the component containing $p\mathbb{X}_\bullet(T)$.
+This component, which we denote by ${}^p\calGr_G$, is easily seen to be isomorphic to $\calGr_G$, embedded in the following way: